 Investing in Rural Communities

 Colorado is where the Nathan Yip Foundation has grown its roots.
-Here, at home, our goal is to provide youth in rural Colorado with the access to learning opportunities.
+Here, at home, our goal is to provide teachers and students in rural Colorado with equal access to learning opportunities.

-Rural school districts are often understaffed and cut off from resources and access to the same learning opportunities and experiences as their urban counterparts.
-This is due to lack of federal funding, economic hardship in communities and other socioeconomic differences in marginalized communities throughout the state.
+Rural school districts are often understaffed and cut off from resources and access to the same learning opportunities and experiences as their urban peers.

 OUR STRATEGY &PLANS